rdom/eicdirc/README.md

 		4    tilted EV
 		5    prism with plate, lens between plate and EV
 		6    split prism
-		7    prism with thicher plate (shifted to center), lens between bars and plate 8    split prism with spilt plate
+		7    prism with thicker plate (shifted to center), lens between bars and plate 8    split prism with split plate

 -h    number of bars in one radiator box